open-source-tabletop/openfire-gm-scraplands/scraplands-bad-blood.md

 ### Ranged Weapons

+Each vehicle may include one ranged weapon for the points cost listed, it may include a second weapon at twice the points cost listed.

 | Weapon                  | RNG | ATT | DMG | PRC | Special            | Points |
 | :---------------------- | :-: | :-: | :-: | :-: | :----------------- | :----- |
 | Light Machine Gun       | 18  | 4   | 1   | 0   |                    | 3      |